 Some conveyancing solicitors in Hove offer their services on an hourly rate and other firms will work for a fixed fee.

-Our panel of expert solicitors work on a fixed legal fee basis, with no nasty surprises.
+Your expert solicitor will work on a fixed legal fee basis, with no nasty surprises.
 Your conveyancing quote will set out exactly what the fees and disbursements will be when your sale or purchase completes.

 If, for whatever reason, your sale or purchase does not go ahead, you have the peace of mind of our No Move, No Fee guarantee.